 The bottom line

 So, should everyone ditch their financial advisor and just build their own portfolio of low-cost ETFs?
 Of course not.

 Financial advisors can add value, just not in the way they often proclaim.
-Your advisor can earn their keep by providing financial planning and retirement guidance, by being tax-aware, by helping you manage risk with appropriate insurance and estate planning, by helping you prioritize your goals, and by acting as a behaviour coach to steer you through a rough patch in the market.
+Your advisor can earn their keep by providing financial planning and retirement guidance, being tax-aware, helping you manage risk with appropriate insurance and estate planning, supporting you prioritize your goals, and acting as a behaviour coach to steer you through a rough patch in the market.

 If investing has been solved with low-cost passive indexing, then your advisor should worry less about picking winning funds and timing the market and worry more about everything else that goes into a sound financial plan.